The following questions are asked frequently about your licensing environment.

 The host ID type is the required binding type you supply to allocate licenses.
 The host ID is the License Server host name, MAC address, or other binding ID required to allocate licenses.

 Why can’t I partially allocate some licenses?

 Can I rename the License Server?

-License files run only on the License Server for which they were made.
-License files contain the host name or binding identifier of the license server you specify when you allocate the licenses.
+License files run only on the License Server that is bind during the license allocation.
+License files contain the host name or binding identifier of the License Server you specify when you allocate the licenses.
 You cannot use the license file that you generated for a particular License Server or a MAC address (for an appliance), on a different License Server or appliance.